WE ARE NOMURA

 What is required of a salesperson is not the vitality to do everything by oneself, but rather careful attention to detail.
 Customers and colleagues alike are pleased when they notice and consider small details, and I would be happy to work with people like that."

 Tokita is always surrounded by smiles and energy.
-One word from her brightens the whole team, and gives them the courage to face forward even in difficult situations.
-Tokita's brilliance will continue to illuminate the future of NOMURA
+One word from her brightens the whole team and gives them the courage to look forward even in difficult situations.
+Tokita's brilliance will continue to illuminate the future of NOMURA Co.,Ltd.

 *The information provided is current as of July 2024.